 You could stop to have someone repair the tire or maybe carry some of the load for you, but you don’t because your identity has now become so tightly tied into and associated with the wheelbarrow that you won’t let anyone repair the tire or lessen your load.

-When I first wrote those words, I still believed my job was simply to become a better wheelbarrow pusher.
-I thought if I organized the load better, or pushed harder when the tire went flat, I would eventually reach a place of peace.
-But the truth I had to learn—and the truth I want to share with you—is that you can decide to leave the wheelbarrow behind altogether.
-It isn’t really who you are.
-It is only who you think you are.
+When I first wrote those words, I still believed my job was to become a better wheelbarrow pusher.
+I thought that if I organized the load more efficiently or pushed harder when the tire went flat, I would eventually reach peace.

 When “Well-Adjusted” Is Not Actually Healthy